-Can my homeowners' association get a rebate for removing grass in our common area?
-At this time, the rebate is only for single family homeowners.
-The City has applied for a grant for non-residential customers to be eligible for a rebate.
+Can my homeowners' association get a incentive for removing grass in our common area?
+At this time, the incentive is only for single family homeowners.
+The City has applied for a grant for non-residential customers to be eligible for a incentive.
 Check out our commercial properties page for updates.
 HOAs can get guidance with proper watering and water budgets by checking our commercial properties page or by contacting our office at (480) 644-3058.

 How much does a typical conversion usually cost?
 While it does require some 'up front' money to convert grass to Xeriscape, it will save dollars in the long run.
 The costs can vary greatly depending on existing conditions and desired landscape changes.
 Estimates for a conversion typically range from $1.50 - $5.00 per square foot.
 However, when looking at extra costs required for grass, such as water, fertilizer, mower upkeep, overseeding and other maintenance activities, you'll realize a savings each year.

 Do I need to save documentation of my expenses for the conversion?
 No. The City will verify that the conversion is complete and will approve your application if the requirements have been met.
 No further documentation (such as receipts, photos, or plans) is necessary.

 Why do I need to fill out a W9?
 The City of Mesa is required to collect a W9 from all entities that collect money, including this incentive.
 All W9 forms are kept confidential.
 Copies can be found online or we can mail one to you.
 Request a copy at (480) 644-3306.
 What if I have a question that isn't addressed on this list?
 No problem, just contact us by phone at (480) 644-3306 or by email.

 You can get an application in one of the following ways: